zuspec/zuspec.github.io/papers/zuspec_pythonic_hw_dev/Zuspec_PythonicModelDrivenHardwareDesign.md

     else:
       self.count += 1
 ```

 The `Counter` example above illustrates these two regions.
 By default,
 pure Python semantics are used.
-This means that the `import` statement
+Consequently, the `import` statement
 at the top uses pure Python semantics.

 The `Counter` class inherits from the Zuspec `Component` class, which
 designates it as a class with specific capabilities.
 The `inc` method
 is decorated with the `sync` decorator.
 This marks it as a method that
 is automatically evaluated on the active edge of the specified
-clock or reset signals, where the value of variables is deferred.
+clock or reset signals, and a method where deferred assignment is used.
 It also marks it as a method that may not be invoked directly.

 A class domain with special semantics is a model of implementation,
 and cannot be used directly.
 Instead, a `Transformer` class
 must first be used to create an implementation.
-The implementation
+In this case, the
-could be pure-Python, Verilog, or something entirely different like
+implementation could be pure-Python, Verilog, or something entirely
-documentation.
+different like documentation.

 ```python
 import asyncio